MohdSamir2001/BackDevTinder/readme.md

 - Call the connectDB function and connect to database before starting application on 7860

 - Create a userSchema & user Model

+- Create /signup API to add data to database

+- Push some document using API call from postman

+- Error handling using try catch